 The Magnificent Birds of Kauai

-Spotting Endangered and Feral Wildlife
+Spotting Endangered and Feral Wildlife in the Hawaiian Islands

-If you happen to spot a sea turtle, monk seal, or humpback whale on your marine excursions in Kauai, you can count yourself lucky, as all three of these creatures are on the list of endangered species.
-Another of Kauai’s creatures, the Hawaiian hoary bat, is also an endangered species that calls the island home.
+If you happen to spot a sea turtle, Hawaiian monk seal, or humpback whale on your marine excursions in Kauai, you can count yourself lucky, as all three of these creatures are on the list of endangered species.
+Another of Kauai’s creatures, the Hawaiian hoary bat, is an endangered species that calls the island home.

-Koloa Landing® Resort offers a great number of activities to keep you busy during your stay in one of our gorgeous Kauai beach villas as well as a number of relaxing indulgences, and at any given time you’re liable to see some of the island’s incredible wildlife.
+Koloa Landing® Resort offers a great number of activities to keep you busy during your stay in one of our gorgeous Kauai beach villas as well as a number of relaxing indulgences, and at any given time, you’re liable to see some of the island’s incredible wildlife.